Categories

 It may be that there is an objective and logical method of deriving the value of resources from the value of changes to satisfiers and contra-satisfiers.
 However, this would be a very complex process and not something that we could do in our heads, especially when under pressure to make a decision.
 In practice, therefore, resources are valued as follows:

-1. Via social learning.
+1. Via socialisation.
 For example, if a group of people find that dried cow dung burns, will provide warmth at night, and will cook food, then they will attach an emotional value to it.
 When raising children, they will educate them in that value.
 However, a modern person may not attach the same value, especially if he steps in it.

 2. From experience.
 For example, if spending an hour carefully choosing the ingredients for a meal results in praise for one’s cooking, then the emotional value attached to that hour (a resource) derives from the emotional value of achieving that praise (a satisfier).
 Over time, as we make more such assessments, we will allocate an average emotional value to an hour of our time.